bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-ad-fs-sso-for-bitrise.md

 * The AD FS administrator is at hand during the SAML SSO configuration process.
 * As with other [Organization management actions](https://devcenter.bitrise.io/team-management/organizations/members-organizations/), only the Bitrise Org owner can set up SAML SSO to a Bitrise Organization.
-* Your account on Bitrise has an Org with [Org Elite plan or Velocity plan](https://www.bitrise.io/pricing).
+* Your account on Bitrise has an Org with a [Velocity plan](https://www.bitrise.io/pricing).
 If it doesn’t have an Org, go ahead and [create one](https://devcenter.bitrise.io/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.

 ## Navigating to Single Sign On page of Bitrise